Reebhu/family-tree/README.md

     ```
 2. To test the code simply run the JUnit test case.
     - Tests will run based on the input file under test resources.
+    - Coverage report can be found along with the src folder in the zip.

 ## Assumptions